hannahdesmond/mastery-curriculum/chapter2/README.md

 - The program world fetches the object referenced by the name `2`.
 - The first object referenced by `1` adds the value of the object referenced by `2` to itself.
 The result is returned to the program world.
 - The program world returns the result to the user: `3`.

+> Notice that the interpreter doesn't 'add `1` to `1`'.
+Instead, the first object (`1`) goes and gets another object (`1`) and then adds itself together.
+In Ruby, objects do all the work.
+The interpreter turns our code into instructions for objects to do things.

 Here's the above, visually: